CADIndie/Atlanta-2.0/README.md

 [![](https://img.shields.io/badge/patreon-donate-orange.svg)](https://www.patreon.com/androz2091)
 [![](https://www.codefactor.io/repository/github/Androz2091/AtlantaBot/badge)](https://www.codefactor.io/repository/github/Androz2091/AtlantaBot)

-> This bot is used by more than 130,000 Discord users and more than 800 servers.

 Atlanta is a open source Discord bot coded in JavaScript with [Discord.js](https://discord.js.org) and [Mongoose](https://mongoosejs.com/docs/api.html) by [Androz2091](https://github.com/Androz2091).
+I have decided to update it and maintain it as the original is no longer being updated nor is it live.
 Feel free to add a star ⭐ to the repository to promote the project!

 ## Features